ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

 <p>
-   <h2>Heat Advisory issued July 3 at 3:21AM CDT until July 4 at 8:00PM CDT by NWS Paducah KY</h2>
+   <h2>Extreme Heat Warning issued July 3 at 10:41AM CDT until July 3 at 8:00PM CDT by NWS Paducah KY</h2>
-   <div style="font-size:120%">* WHAT...For the Extreme Heat Warning, dangerously hot conditions
+   <div style="font-size:120%">* WHAT...For the Extreme Heat Warning today, dangerously hot
-      with heat index values from 105 to 112 degrees can be expected.
-      For the Heat Advisory, heat index values will reach from 102 to 107 degrees.
+      conditions with peak heat index values up to near 110 degrees.
+For the Heat Advisory tomorrow, heat index values peak up to around 105 degrees.

       * WHERE...All of southern Illinois, southwest Indiana, western Kentucky, and southeast Missouri.